Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Introduction

-In this study, we aim to mitigate this problem by utilizing symbolic representations that can be extracted from raw inputs.
-We hypothesize that reasoning over the high-level symbolic representations of objects and language instructions are robust to variations of inputs.
+Given these observations, we hypothesize that reasoning over the high-level symbolic representations of objects and language instructions are robust to small changes in inputs.
+In this study, we aim to mitigate this problem by utilizing high-level symbolic representations that can be extracted from raw inputs and reasoning over them.
 Specifically, high-level symbolic representations in this study refer to classes of objects, high-level actions, and their arguments of language instructions.
 These symbolic representations are expected to be robust to small changes in the input because of their discrete nature.

-Our contributions are as follows. \begin{itemize} \item We propose Neuro-Symbolic Instruction Follower (NS-IF), which introduces object detection and semantic parsing modules to improve the robustness to variations of objects and language instructions for the interactive instruction following task. \item In subtasks requiring interaction with objects, our NS-IF significantly outperforms an existing end-to-end neural model in the success rate while improving the robustness to the variations of vision and language inputs. \end{itemize}
+Our contributions are as follows. \begin{itemize} \item We propose Neuro-Symbolic Instruction Follower (NS-IF), which introduces high-level symbolic feature extraction and reasoning modules to improve the robustness to variations of objects and language instructions for the interactive instruction following task. \item In subtasks requiring interaction with objects, our NS-IF significantly outperforms an existing end-to-end neural model, S2S+PM, in the success rate while improving the robustness to the variations of vision and language inputs. \end{itemize}